 Contact the Central American Group to discuss initiating business operations in El Salvador.

-Companies that put into practice the elements of a circular economy in El Salvador could secure more revenue.
+Companies that put elements of a circular economy in El Salvador into practice could generate more revenue.

 This model of a circular economy in El Salvador would require that the country’s manufacturers adopt a new concept of waste where virtually “nothing is leftover,” as well as the maintenance of materials in circulation for as long as possible with the use of renewable elements or raw materials.

-Now, in these times of post-pandemic recovery, Meléndez points out that it is an opportune moment to introduce a production model that not only serves to benefit a vulnerable environment but also allows for cost savings and clean economic growth.
+Now, in this time of post-pandemic recovery, Meléndez points out that it is an opportune moment to introduce a production model that not only serves to benefit a vulnerable natural environment but also allows for cost savings and clean economic growth.

 “The current linear model of production is unsustainable over the long term.
 Now is the right time to begin to reduce, reuse and recycle,” She explained.

 A circular economy in El Salvador would be the source of new products

 The idea is to produce using biodegradable materials, and create new products that can be reused by the same producer or other industries.
 The result of this is that those products remain circulating in a long supply chain for a prolonged period of time.